neerajwahi/pairjam/README.md

 ## Design overview

-Pairjam consists of two isolated components: the client and server.
+Pairjam is designed with strong separation between the client and server.

+The client consists solely of static files, which means it can be served quickly and cheaply on a CDN (pairjam.com assets are hosted on GitHub pages).

+The server is a Node.js WebSocket server that can run on one or more separate machines.

 ### Client